This article was originally published in the MarketingExperiments

 Power of Perceived Value: Discover how a well-marketed banana & roll of

-, Flint McGlaughlin, CEO and Managing Director,
+tape produced a windfall, Flint McGlaughlin, CEO and Managing Director,

 MECLABS Institute, explored a fundamental concept that is key to successful